The B*easts review at Underbelly Cowgate, Edinburgh – ‘intentionally challenging’

 It’s an intelligent piece of writing.
-Information is relayed in a precise and measured way as Dolan examines her story from every angle, seeding questions in the audience’s mind.
-She looks at the role of the press in the way women perceive themselves, the newspapers gleefully counting down the days until a famous young actress is ‘legal’, and the way breasts are both depicted as being sexual and nurturing, but rarely, if ever, both.
+Information is relayed in a precise and measured way, as Dolan examines her story from every angle, while seeding questions in the audience’s mind, about the media’s role in the way women perceive themselves – with newspapers gleefully counting down the days until a famous young actress is ‘legal’ – about the way breasts are depicted as being sexual and nurturing, but rarely, if ever, both.

 She also raises the question of whether our changing attitudes towards gender identity might impact on people’s thinking regarding children as sexual beings and touches, perhaps too lightly, on class and the differing set of expectations placed on women from different social backgrounds.

-Wearing a figure-swamping jumper and vaping throughout, she conveys the psychotherapist’s professional poise, her care with words and her surface coolness, while occasionally letting anger and emotion overtake her when she speaks of the things this young girl has been subjected to.
-Her not unsympathetic approach to Karen’s situation also comes through.
+Wearing a figure-swamping jumper and vaping throughout, Dolan conveys the psychotherapist’s professional poise, her care with words and her surface coolness, while occasionally letting anger and emotion overtake her when she speaks of the things this young girl has been subjected to.

-The phone calls her character occasionally takes from family members – and the revelations contained within them about her own body – end up being a distraction from an intentionally challenging piece, destined to create debate.
+Throughout the play, Tessa receives phone calls from family members.
+These, and the revelations contained within them about her relationship with her own body, end up being a distraction from what is an intentionally challenging piece, destined to create debate.